CHCAA-EDUX/bootcamp-py-101/README.md

 ### Virtual environments
 ## Repo structure

-This <span style="color:green">repository</span> has the following directory structure:
+This repository has the following directory structure:

 ```
 .